Hugh Campbell (footballer)

 Hugh Campbell (20 January 1911 — after 1939) was a Scottish professional footballer who played as a winger.

 Career

 Born in Glasgow, Campbell began his career with Rangers but did not make an appearance for the first team.
 After a spell with Clapton Orient, he joined Cardiff City where he made one appearance in a 2–1 defeat to Bristol City.
-He later spent time with Ballymena before finishing his professional career with Halifax Town.
+He later spent time with Ballymena United before finishing his professional career with Halifax Town.